DHTMLX/docs-suite/docs/form/api/form_focus_event.md

 ---
 sidebar_label: focus
-title: focus
+title: JavaScript Form - focus Event
+description: You can explore the focus event of Form in the documentation of the DHTMLX JavaScript UI library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

-`to do check`
+# focus

-@short: fires on focus in a Form control
+@short: fires when a control of Form has received focus

-@signature:
+@signature: focus: (name: string, value: any, id?: string) => void;

 @params:
-- value - the current value of the control
+- `name: string` - the name or id of the control of Form
-- name - the name `or id - check` of the Form control
+- `value: any` - the current value of the control
-- id - id of the element of the Form control (for RadioGroup, CheckboxGroup, `Combo - check`)
+- `id: string` - optional, the id of the element of the control of Form (for RadioGroup, CheckboxGroup)

 @example:
 form.event.on("focus", function(name, value, id) {
     console.log(name, value);
 });

-@relatedapi:
+@examplestop:

 **Related sample**: [Form.
 Events](https://snippet.dhtmlx.com/vyipsaoa) `to do - add focus event`